1996 Summer Olympics: Budget

 The total cost of the 1996 Summer Olympics was estimated to be around US$1.7 billion.
 The venues and the Games themselves were funded entirely via private investment, and the only public funding came from the U.S. government for security, and around $500 million of public money used on physical public infrastructure including streetscaping, road improvements, Centennial Olympic Park (alongside $75 million in private funding), expansion of the airport, improvements in public transportation, and redevelopment of public housing projects. $420 million worth of tickets were sold, sale of sponsorship rights accounted for $540 million, and sale of the domestic broadcast rights to NBC accounted for $456 million.
 In total, the Games turned a profit of $19 million.

-The cost for Atlanta 1996 compares with costs of $4.6 billion for Rio 2016, $40–44 billion for Beijing 2008, and $51 billion for Sochi 2014 (the most expensive Olympics in history).
+The cost for Atlanta 1996 compares with costs of $4.6 billion for Rio 2016, $40–44 billion for Beijing 2008, and $51 billion for Sochi 2014 Winter Olympics (the most expensive Olympic Games without differentiating between summer and winter in history).
 The average cost for the Summer Games since 1960 is $5.2 billion.
-Unlike Atlanta 1996, Beijing and Sochi were primarily funded by their respective governments.
+Using the 1984 Summer Olympics financing model, this edition was organized 100% privately without any cent of public money.
+Beijing 2008 and Sochi 2014 were financed entirely by the governments of their respective countries.

 Venues and infrastructure

-Events of the 1996 Games were held in a variety of areas.
-A number were held within the Olympic Ring, a 3 mi circle from the center of Atlanta.
+Events of the 1996 Games were held in a completely decentralized way using mostly existing facilities that were not built for the Games.
+Most of the events were held in the so-called Olympic Ring, a 3 mi circle from the center of Atlanta.
 Others were held at Stone Mountain, about 20 mi outside of the city.
-To broaden ticket sales, other events, such as Association football (soccer), were staged in various cities in the Southeast.
+In many cases, it was decided to remove events from the Atlanta Metropolitan Region to save money, while in others the calendar was a difficulty, as was the case with association football which ended up having its host cities spread across the Southeastern United States region.